 Starring Melissa Joan Hart, Jesse Metcalfe, Ernie Hudson, David A. R. White, Robin Givens and Ray Wise.
 121 mins.

 The courtroom drama God's Not Dead 2 is a testament to humanity's unlimited desire to feel put upon and hard done by.
-In it various white, prosperous, American Christians complain that they are being persecuted by the American government, a body made up almost entirely by white, prosperous American Christians.
-Asked an innocent question in class about whether there is a link between the non violent approach of Gandhi and Martin Luther King and the preachings of Jesus Christ, a history teacher Grace (Hart) answers the question a little bit too knowledgeably where upon a phalanx of evil, sneering atheists descend upon her and she finds herself on trial, accussed of breaching the need for a separation of church and state.
-Her persecutors are led by Ray Wise who, being both godless and a lawyer, is epitome of evil: not content with killing Laura Palmer in Twin Peaks, now he's trying to lynch Sabrina the Teen Witch.
+The story is about various white, prosperous, American Christians complain that they are being persecuted by the American government, a body made up almost entirely by white, prosperous American Christians.
+Asked an innocent question in class about whether there is a link between the non violent approach of Gandhi and Martin Luther King and the preachings of Jesus Christ, a history teacher Grace (Hart) answers the question a little bit too knowledgeably where upon a phalanx of evil, sneering atheists descend upon her and she finds herself on trial, accused of breaching the separation of church and state.
+Her persecutors are led by Ray Wise who, being both godless and a lawyer, is the epitome of evil: not content with killing Laura Palmer in Twin Peaks, now he's trying to lynch Sabrina the Teen Witch.